Virotherapy uses oncolytic, “cancer killing,” viruses to attack cancer cells.

 What Is Virotherapy?

-Virotherapy employs oncolytic viruses to selectively target and kill cancer cells (“onco” means cancer, “lytic” means to destroy, usually cells).
+Virotherapy employs oncolytic viruses to selectively target and kill cancer cells.
 For example, the rabies virus selectively targets nerve cells, and the hepatitis B virus selectively targets liver cells.
 Once an oncolytic virus has invaded the cancer cell, it may kill it in any number of ways.
-In this way, scientists are able to harness the power of a destructive natural force—oncolytic viruses—to fight cancers, such as mesothelioma.
+In this way, scientists are able to harness the natural power of oncolytic viruses to fight cancers, such as with mesothelioma patients.

 Viruses and Cancer: Early Virotherapy

 While virotherapy is among the very newest cancer treatments, the association between viral infection and cancer remission has been recognized for at least the last century.
 Numerous reports emerged of cancer patients who developed certain viral infections experienced a temporary remission of their cancer.
 Not surprisingly, researchers experimented with ways to actively infect patients with viruses in an effort to treat their cancers.

 Early Timeline of Virotherapy